hiero-ledger/hiero-mirror-node/tools/k6/README.md

 ```

 When it completes, k6 will show a similar summary report.
 However, there will not be a report file generated.

+### Web3 Tests details:
+#### Complex functions
+Test complex scenarios by using a single smart contract function.

+1. Fungible Token Lifecycle

+Source: src/web3/test/complex-functions/contractCallComplexFunctionsTokenLifecycle.js.

+This test covers the lifecycle of a fungible token, including: token creation, association, grantKYC, transfer, Freeze, Unfreeze, Pause Unpause, Wipe

+Test Parameters:
+- `COMPLEX_FUNCTIONS_CONTRACT_ADDRESS` - contract address for `ComplexFunctions.sol`
+- `RECEIVER_ADDRESS` - First account to be used in the test for the transfer
+- `SPENDER_ADDRESS` - Second account to be used in the test for the second transfer
+- `PAYER_ACCOUNT` - Account to be used as a treasury of the token